cgossain/AdaptiveTabBarController/Example/Pods/AppController/README.md

 It is a simple but powerful set of classes.
 The example project demonstrates the core functionality.

-## To-Do

-• Need to add the abiltiy to specify "logged out" and "logged in" interfaces programatically without using storyboards.

 ## Requirements

 ## Installation